 What is Batavia Arrack?

-From the late 17th to 19th century, “Punch” was a celebration of all things then exotic and imported.
-No punch was without a true Batavia Arrack.
+From the late 17th to 19th century, “punch” was a celebration of all things exotic and imported.
+No punch was made without a true Batavia Arrack.
 Made from sugar cane (molasses) and fermented (Javanese) red rice, this spirit is likely the precursor to rum.
 It’s bottled at elevated proof without aging and combines smoky fruitiness with a perfect funkiness.
 It pairs excellently with fortified wines like sherry.
 Batavia Arrack is found in everything from European chocolates to cocktail bars in Bali.
 It’s made in Indonesia and has been popular across Europe for centuries.
 The Dutch have a long history with Indonesia (i.e. colonization) and have imported the spirit for years, including the present.
 While Batavia Arrack is certainly popular, you will only find two main brands.
 The two are Batavia Arrack van Oosten and By the Dutch Batavia Arrack.

 Batavia Arrack Cocktail Recipes

 In increasing order of flavor and complexity, here are three cocktails that feature Batavia Arrack.

 The first is the simplest to make and also introduces you to the flavor of the spirit.
 A highball is one of the six classic cocktail recipes that are the base of every other drink.
 The recipe is often overlooked because of its simplicity.
 But when getting to know a new spirit, this recipe is one of the best ways to taste and appreciate it.
 Sipping something neat can also be helpful.
 However, some spirits (like whiskey) really benefit from a little dilution to open them up.
 This arrack also benefits from some sparkling water.